ordinals/ord/docs/src/inscriptions/recursion.md

 ### Description

-Details of the first 100 child inscriptions.
+Details of first 100 child inscriptions of `INSCRIPTION_ID`.

 ### Example